code-not-found/code-not-found.github.io/_posts/spring-jms/2019-01-14-spring-jms-integration-gateway-example.md

 To wrap up the example we need to create the `OrderService`.

 This class receives an order message.
-It logs the content and the creates a simple status message using a [MessageBuilder](https://docs.spring.io/spring-integration/api/org/springframework/integration/support/MessageBuilder.html){:target="_blank"}.
+It then logs the content and the creates a simple status message using a [MessageBuilder](https://docs.spring.io/spring-integration/api/org/springframework/integration/support/MessageBuilder.html){:target="_blank"}.

 In order for the <var>jmsOutboundGateway</var> to be able to [correlate a response to a previous request](https://docs.spring.io/spring-integration/docs/5.1.1.RELEASE/reference/html/jms.html#_gateway_reply_correlation){:target="_blank"} we set the <var>jms_correlationId</var> property.